Jchase2/ocaml-pass/README.md

 I'll probably keep adding features to this as time goes on.
 Any pull requests are welcomed.

-* Replace reading / searching functions with Cstruct compatible stuff somehow.
+* Replace printing with Unix stdout for better memory security.
+* Replace regex's with Bigarray iter functions for better memory security.
 * Build in a password generator.
 * Maybe down the line, implement a way to sync crypted pw file across more than one machine.